-Following a detailed investigation by a team of world-leading specialist engineers, TfL and H&F Council agreed on the future requirement of the bridge and the works needed to restore it.
-The first stage of the work has now begun and TfL has provided £25million to pay for it.
+Following a detailed investigation by a team of world-leading specialist engineers, TfL and H&F Council agreed on the future requirement of the bridge.
+The first stage of the restoration programme (concept design) has now begun and TfL has provided £25 million to pay for it.

-Early stage estimates indicate the work could cost £120m, which includes a contingency.
+Early estimates indicate the work could cost £120 million, which includes a contingency.
 Engineers will continue to refine this estimate as the project progresses.

 TfL has extended their Dial-a-Ride (DaR) services to meet the needs of customers with mobility issues who live near Hammersmith Bridge.